GILBERT TALBOURDEAU, Décors de la chambre de la tour de l’est, env. 1910, Fonds Clément-Evêché, Archives Départementale de l’Allier

 Arms of Mathilde I of Bourbon and Gui of Dampierre (late XIIth century).

-Robert of Clermont’s arms (late XIIIth c.), escutcheon of the dukes of Bourbon until it was simplified to three fleurs-de-lis in the 1410s/1420s.
+Robert of Clermont’s arms (late XIIIth c.), escutcheon of the dukes of Bourbon until it was simplified to three fleurs-de-lis in 1410.